tingyuchang/go-game-of-life/README.md

 1. evaluate: evaluating cell will live or die.
 2. refresh: changing cell's status to live or die.

+Actually, controller handle all behavior in this solution, like:
+1. start auto-step
+2. stop auto-stop
+3. jump into next step
+4. reset all cells
+5. revive or make cell die

 ### Web API

-RESTful api provide start, stop, next, reset, reverse and get cells methods to client.
+RESTful api provide start, stop, next, reset, reverse and get cells methods to client to control controller.

 ### Websocket
 we use websocket to notify client to get update of cell's status, thus, client could not setting timer to fetch result, and easy to share other clients reverse action.